ClaudiusMinimus/Create_Potato_Forge/server/README.txt

 4. You will then need to open the EULA and change from eula=false to eula=true

+5. You will need to start the server again if it did not automatically start

 Please visit our discord at: https://discord.com/invite/jXrx4Tu

 Thank you and have fun!